 Typically, when one thinks of wild hellebore, what comes to mind is the rare Helleborus foetidus.
-But there are other varieties that also exist in the wild, such as Helleborus argutifolius, a species that’s endemic in Corsica, Helleborus viridis, a cousin of the stinking hellebore that’s even more rare, and also Helleborus niger, which you can occasionally come across if you go hiking in the lower alpine mountain rangers.
+But there are other varieties that also exist in the wild, too.
+Consider as Helleborus argutifolius, a species that’s endemic in Corsica, Helleborus viridis, a cousin of the stinking hellebore that’s even more rare, and Helleborus niger, which you can easily come across if you go hiking in the lower alpine mountain range.

 Stinking hellebore, sometimes called dungwort or bear’s foot, is, without a doubt, the most common wild hellebore in Europe.
 Sinking hellebore grows in vineyards, in woods, and in vacant lots, wherever there’s chalky soil.
 Hardy down to 5°F (-15°C), it can be found in all altitudes up to 5000 feet (1600m).

 This perennial sends up smooth stems, quite hardy, that are 1 to 1½ feet tall (30 to 40 cm).
 Each stem lasts 2 years, making the stems biennial.
 At the beginning of the blooming, the hellebore stands upright, but then as time passes, it hunkers down closer to the ground.
 The species produces a dense carpet of leaves under the blooming.
 A great many small bell-shaped flowers are supported by each cyme (stem).
 Each flower is from ½ to 1 inch across (1 to 3 cm).
 What color are they?
 Pale green with a purple rim.

 Helleborus viridis : a rare wild stinking hellebore